libretro/docs/docs/development/retroarch/compilation/ubuntu.md

     $ ./retroarch

+Local builds do not contain assets.
+On a clean build, assets will be located by default at *$HOME/.config/retroarch/assets*, and can be downloaded from the Main Menu via Online Updater > Update Assets

 !!! tip
     If you're building frequently you may want to add **ccache** to the mix to speed up the build process.
     Install ccache via apt and the prepend the ccache symlink directory to your build environment path as shown below.